Philippine court orders arrest of ex-first lady Imelda Marcos for graft

 The arrest warrant may not be executed immediately because Marcos can appeal the ruling by the Sandiganbayan court, a prosecutor said.

 “She can elevate it to the Supreme Court if she sees grave abuse of discretion in the Sandiganbayan’s decision.
-So this is not yet final and executory,” assistant special prosecutor Ryan Quilala told reporters.
+So this is not yet final and executory,” assistant special prosecutor Ryan Quilala told reporters, adding she can also file for an application for bail.

+Under the rules of the Sandiganbayan, the former first lady has 15 days from promulgation of the ruling to file an appeal, and the anti-graft court has 30 days within which to decide on it.
+Marcos may also go straight to Supreme Court to seek relief.

-Marcos, who has served three terms as a member of congress, has registered to contest an election to succeed her daughter, Imee Marcos, 62, as governor of Ilocos Norte, the stronghold of the still powerful Marcos family.
+Marcos, who is serving her third straight term as a member of congress, has registered to contest an election to succeed her daughter, Imee Marcos, 62, as governor of Ilocos Norte, the stronghold of the still powerful Marcos family.

 Ferdinand Marcos ruled the Philippines for two decades, placing the country under martial law in 1972, during which time thousands of opponents were jailed, killed or disappeared.